sushil2601/javaScript_practise/REACT.md

 Q. RTK Query
 Ans :-

-    RTK Query is a powerful data fetching and caching tool that comes built-in with Redux Toolkit.
+    .RTK Query is a powerful data fetching and caching tool that comes built-in with Redux Toolkit.

-    It helps :-
+    .It helps :-
             .Fetch data from APIs

             .Cache the responses